kragorg/dng/appendices/Appendix D — Campaign Timeline.md

-# Appendix E — Campaign Timeline
+# Appendix D — Campaign Timeline

 The adventure began in 835 Post-Divergence (PD).
 This timeline refers to the day the party arrived in Palebank Village as “Day 1”.